MegzQuest/megz.github.io/IDOR writeup.md

 Scenario: Can you view another user’s bank transactions?

 #### Conversation: 👩‍💻
-Ethical Hacker: “I noticed that if I change the transaction ID in the URL, I can see someone else’s payment details.”
+Ethical Hacker:I noticed that if I change the transaction ID in the URL, I can see someone else’s payment details.
-Bank Security Team: “That’s a major breach!
-We need to enforce strict access control.”
+Bank Security Team:That’s a major breach!
+We need to enforce strict access control.
 ##### 🔹 Steps to Test:
 	1. Navigate to your transactions page:
            GET /bank/transactions/1234